zplizzi/ratnaparkhi-preposition-attachment/README.md

 # ratnaparkhi-preposition-attachment
-The preposition attachment dataset constructed from Penn Treebank in Ratnaparkhi 1994
+The preposition attachment dataset constructed from Penn Treebank in Ratnaparkhi 1994.

+## Notes
 Downloaded from [ftp://ftp.cis.upenn.edu/pub/adwait/PPattachData/]

 The `README.txt` file is the original README distributed with the dataset.

+## Dataset
-This directory contains the data used for the model described in "A Maximum Entropy Model for Prepositional Phrase Attachment" in the 1994 ARPA Human Language Technology Conference.
+This directory contains the data used for the model described in "[A Maximum Entropy Model for Prepositional Phrase Attachment](http://www.aclweb.org/anthology/H94-1048)" in the 1994 ARPA Human Language Technology Conference.

 Description of Files: